PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 ## Level generator

-The PM Dungeon uses its own procedural level generator.
-Actually, you don't have to bother with it, but under certain circumstances, the calculation of levels can take a lot of time on your machine.
-You can therefore use saved levels instead of "freshly generated" levels.
-To do this, simply add `levelAPI.setGenerator(new LevelLoader());` to the beginning of the `MyGame#setup` method.
-The levels are loaded from `.json` files in the `assets/level/files/` directory.
+The PM Dungeon has its own procedural level generator.
+This is not enabled by default, because in some circumstances the calculation of levels can take a lot of time on your machine.
+To use the procedural level generator, delete the line `levelAPI.setGenerator(new LevelLoader());` in `MyGame#setup()`.

 ## Final words